tmaybe/dev.socrata.com/publishers/examples/soda-sensor-push.md

 }
 {% endhighlight %}

 But how does this make our temperature reading available on the web?
-Take a look at *Spark.variable("temperature", &temperature, DOUBLE);*.
-This line of code is anointing special properties to the variable *temperature*, and exposing it via the spark core's API.
-With the API, you can get or set individual pins, get or set variables, and even execute functions on the spark core.
+Take a look at `Spark.variable("temperature", &temperature, DOUBLE);`.
+This line of code is anointing special properties to the variable `temperature`, and exposing it via the Spark core's API.
+With the API, you can get or set individual pins, get or set variables, and even execute functions on the Spark core.
 More details [are available in the docs](http://docs.spark.io/api/).
 We'll be using a simple GET that returns a variable, which is structured like this:

 {% highlight javascript %}
 GET /v1/devices/{DEVICE_ID}/{VARIABLE}
 {% endhighlight %}

-The device ID is unique to this spark core, and the variable, of course, is *temperature* as explained above.
-Putting it all together along with an access token unique to my spark account, the final GET looks like:
+The device ID is unique to this Spark core, and the variable, of course, is `temperature` as explained above.
+Putting it all together along with an access token unique to my Spark account, the final GET looks like:

 {% highlight javascript %}
 https://api.spark.io/v1/devices/48ff6b065067555044472287/temperature?access_token={myaccesstoken}
 {% endhighlight %}

-and yields results as JSON that look like this:
+...and yields results as JSON that look like this:

 {% highlight javascript %}
 {